Suraj-tiwari-github/react-course-v3_Notes/01-fundamentals/README.md

 - everything we render between component tags
 - during the course we will mostly use it Context API
-- special prop, has to be "children"
+- special prop, has to be "children" not Childrens, Children, Only "children"
 - can place anywhere in JSX

 ```js